nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 Registrations are open!
 Please register **by May 5th** to ensure a place inclusive of lunches and extra-activities!

-<a class="btn btn-primary btn-lg" href="https://www.eventbrite.fi/e/nordic-rse-conference-2024-tickets-819731146927" target="_blank" rel="noreferrer noopener" role="button">Register to Nordic RSE 2024 Conference</a> <a class="btn btn-primary btn-lg" href="/events/2024-in-person-conference/nordic-2024-book-of-abstracts.pdf" target=" blank" rel="nonreferrer noopener" role="button">See the accepted abstracts</a>
+<a class="btn btn-primary btn-lg" href="https://www.eventbrite.fi/e/nordic-rse-conference-2024-tickets-819731146927" target="_blank" rel="noreferrer noopener" role="button">Register to Nordic-RSE 2024 Conference</a> <a class="btn btn-primary btn-lg" href="/events/2024-in-person-conference/nordic-2024-book-of-abstracts.pdf" target=" blank" rel="nonreferrer noopener" role="button">See the accepted abstracts</a>

 ## What is it?

 Do you enjoy talking software?
 Learning tricks about your favorite programming languages?
 Solving interesting coding problems?
 Sharing your experiences with other likeminded people?
-Welcome to the first ever Nordic RSE in person conference!
+Welcome to the first ever Nordic-RSE in person conference!
 We believe you might really like it here.

 We are an association of professionals developing and using software for the needs of research.
 As such we aim to create